-Destinations are directories or services that OneSync can export users account and data to.
+Destinations are directories or services that OneSync can export user accounts and data to.
 Valid destinations include Microsoft Active Directory, Microsoft Azure, and Google GSuite.
 Each destination requires credentials or authorization in order to access the destination account.
 The following table details the steps included in an adding a destination to OneSync.

 |Destination Details||Yes||Define and edit this destination’s basic details.|